Touille/ED-Warthog-Target-Script/README.md

 ### PIP:

-- [x] __Automatic PIP Mode__ (Backup & Restrore previous PIP Mode) when Deploy or Retract Hardpoints, Escape Fight, Fire, Game Menu,...
+- [x] __Automatic PIP Mode__ (Backup & Restrore previous PIP Mode) when Fire, Escape Fight, Game Menu,...
 Can be switched ON/OFF On The Fly
 - [x] __PIP Management Joystick Hat Switch__ offering __12 different presets__ depending how long you hold down the Hat Button.

 ### PTT: